crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 ## Friday 20211217-1100 - 20211217-1115: 15 minutes

+## Friday 20211224-1015 - 20211224-1030: 15 minutes

+Today we are going to build the mini worker queue that people can use while prototyping their automation.

+The idea is to make a self-contained package for prototyping automations.

+Where do we define the automation_queue?

+    _ Option 1: Pass into Automation
+        DIS: I don't think this is the right place to put it Option 2: Pass into serve and get_app
+    _ Option 3: Define within Automation
+        DIS: Does not allow for using a differently defined queue

+## Friday 20211224-1115 - 20211224-1130: 15 minutes

+    + Draft automation_queue
+    + Prepare run folder using prepare_batch_folder

+    Option 1: Put runs in runs
+    _ Option 2: Put runs in batches

+My feeling is that the two should be separate.

+    add-integers
+        batches
+        tests
+        runs

+The runs folder can either be inside the configuration folder or it can be an absolute path.

+    _ Option 1: Enumerate run ids
+    Option 2: Randomize run ids

+## Friday 20211224-1115 - 20211224-1130: 15 minutes

+I forgot how to load a POST request in pyramid.

+    + Define dummy POST /a/{automation_slug}.json
+    + Put job on runner_queue or run_queue or worker_queue or automation_queue

+I removed the exists check.
+I think I put that there in case the user modifies batch parameters manually.
+I wanted to preserve the manually modified batch parameters.
+But I think that won't happen very much if at all.

+    + POST /a/{automation_slug}.json
+        put job on queue
+    + launch process that works through queue runs (how to specify folder)
+    + Separate runs folder
+    + Randomize run ids

+## Friday 20211224-1445 - 20211224-1500: 15 minutes

 # Schedule

-    Draft automation_queue
-    Put job on runner_queue or run_queue or worker_queue or automation_queue
-    Prepare run folder using prepare_batch_folder

-    Define POST /a/{automation_slug}.json

-    Get forms working using multiprocessing queue for the self contained server POST /a/{automation_slug}.json
-            put job on queue
-        launch process that works through queue
-            runs (how to specify folder)
     Render form
+    Submit post request
+    Get forms working for the self contained server

 # Tasks

+    Handle http errors using add_exception_view

     Get the jupyterlab button working to re-run the automation and start the server Need to be able to re-run automation from jupyterlab